designstem/projects/biomimicry/index.md

 -

 #### 12.
-*The orange is therefore an almost perfect object in which one may observe an absolute coherence of form, function and consumption.*
+*The orange is, therefore, an almost perfect object in which one may observe an absolute coherence of form, function, and consumption.*

 -